rishavmehra/bitTorrent/Readme.md

 `pieces` - SHA1 of every piece of the file concatenated

-piece length - number of bytes in each piece
+`piece length` - number of bytes in each piece
+---

 ```
  d